mail2chromium/Compile_WebRTC_Library_For_Android/README.md

     11- tools_webrtc/android/build_aar.py

 ```

+If you perform all of the above steps in an RDP (Remote Desktop Protocol) of AWS with `30-50` CPU Cores and with the speed of internet around `4-5 GBPs`, then all of the above process might take around `5-6 minutes`.
+Hurry!!!

 Now, if you look in the `webrtc_android/src/` directory, It turns out that you will end up with the compilation and building of `libwebrtc.aar`.